| | Chevron |

 motor spirit from the United States and marketed it

-Initially, motor spirit was sold in drums only—the
+in Australia as "Golden Fleece" Initially, motor spirit was sold in drums only—the

 first Golden Fleece pump being installed in 1920.